dgant/PurpleWave/readme.md

 * @jaj22/JohnJ for lots of advice navigating Brood War mechanics
 * @IMP42 @AdakiteSystems and @tscmoo for helping me get BWAPI up and running when I was getting started
 * @kovarex @heinermann @bgweber @certicky @krasi0 @davechurchill and the Cognition & Intelligence Lab at Sejong University for making Brood War competitions possible in the first place
-* @vjurenka for BWMirror and Luke Perkins for BWTA
+* @vjurenka for BWMirror, Luke Perkins for BWTA, @CMcCrave for MCRS/Horizon, and @JasperGeurtz for JBWAPI

 ## How to build PurpleWave
 [See build instructions in install.md](install/install.md)